-For your personal safety, meet in a well lit public place and always take someone with you, or at least tell a friend where you’re going.
+For your personal safety, meet in a ‘lighted’ public place and always take someone with you, or at least tell a friend where you’re going.

 Never carry large sums of money with you.
 If you’re looking to buy something expensive, we recommend that you meet with the seller to view the item first.
-If you are happy to then proceed with the purchase, either go to the bank with the seller to make the payment or arrange to meet somewhere safe with the money.
+If you are happy to proceed with the purchase, either go to the bank with the seller or arrange to meet somewhere safe to pay.

 Use your common sense.
 If something sounds too good to be true, it probably is.